HOME

 minefumi

 Thank you for your super fast edition.
-I leaned it’s correct to say “on the internet.”
+I am happy to learn the adverbial phrase “ far away” is better in the third sentence.

 ★★★★★